 Feature films must have a binding agreement for theatrical distribution in New Zealand and demonstrate audience reach commensurate with the value of the NZSPR.

 Other formats must have a similar distribution agreement on an appropriate and accessible platform.

 Significant New Zealand Content

 Productions must have significant New Zealand content as determined by a points test - guidelines are detailed in Appendix 3 of the Criteria.
-Productions certified as Official Co-productions are deemed to have significant New Zealand content for the purposes of the NZSPG (except those applying for the Additional Grant) and do not need to meet this points test.
+Productions certified as Official Co-productions are deemed to have significant New Zealand content for the purposes of the NZSPR (except those applying for the Additional Rebate) and do not need to meet this points test.
 More information on Co-productions can be found here.